several surgical instruments on a table and doctors in operation room

 Whiplash is a trauma-inducing injury involving the cervical spine’s soft tissue and ligaments of the neck and shoulder region.
 It is caused by the neck being suddenly and forcibly thrown forward and then back again, resembling a whipping motion.

-The injury to the tissue and ligaments results from the sudden acceleration and deceleration, typical in most rear-end collisions, especially when the rear-ending vehicle travels at a high rate of speed when it collides with the vehicle at a complete stop.
+The injury to the tissue and ligaments results from the sudden acceleration and deceleration typical in most rear-end collisions, especially when the rear-ending vehicle travels at a high rate of speed and collides with the car at a complete stop.

-Also, depending on the age and sitting position of the driver at the moment of impact, the trauma to the neck can result in bulging or herniated discs, which can impinge on nerve roots that branch out from the spinal cord.
+Depending on the age and sitting position of the driver at the moment of impact, the trauma to the neck can result in more severe injuries, such as sustaining a bulging or herniated disc.

-An older person with pre-existing injuries, such as spinal bone spurs, is especially vulnerable to sustaining severe cervical injuries, which can result in the need for spine surgery.
+An older person with preexisting injuries, such as spinal bone spurs, is especially vulnerable to these forms of disc injuries, which can, in some cases, lead to the need for surgery.

-The most common symptoms of whiplash may include the following:
+The most common symptoms of whiplash may include:

 • Decreased range of motion of the neck

-• Presence of muscle spasms in the neck and back
+• The presence of muscle spasms in the neck and back

 • Neck, shoulder, and back pain